jbolda/covector/packages/covector/README.md

 ```
 > Note: the order is important, tags will be rendered in the order they are defined in.

-By default untagged changes, will be rendered at the top before the tagged changes but you can specify a default tag if needed:
+By default, untagged changes will be rendered at the top before the tagged changes, but you can specify a default tag if needed.

 ```json